Podcasts and Capital

 • A friend recommended a show.

-• He found the Apple Podcasts app.
+• He found the Apple Podcasts app on his phone.

 • He clicked "Subscribe," and listened.

-The best approach is still to "make something so good people talk about it."
 Then, get scrappy and find opportunities to grow your show on your terms.

 I believe that podcast listeners are one of the best audiences in the world.
-And I'm highly skeptical of any outside source who wants to take this audience and "juice it" to get better returns.
+And I'm highly skeptical of any outside source that wants to take this audience and "juice it" to get better returns.

 Slow and steady wins the race.
 Podcasting doesn't need "VC-sized" returns.